 Keep in mind that the requirements for a 15-year mortgage could be a concern for individuals whose income is seasonal or commission-based.

-“The consumer also needs to consider the reliability of their income and debt levels,” notes Rocke Andrews, immediate past president of the National Association of Mortgage Brokers.
+“The consumer also needs to consider the reliability of their income and debt levels,” according to Rocke Andrews, immediate past president of the National Association of Mortgage Brokers.

 With any mortgage, you can always make higher or more frequent payments to pay off the loan sooner.
 Most prepayment penalties go into effect only if the borrower pays off the mortgage, or a significant portion of it, within the first five years of the loan.